-- 3.3.1 Intrusive surveillance is defined as covert surveillance that:- - (a) is carried out in relation to anything taking place on/in any residential premises or in any private vehicle; and - (b) involves the presence of any individual on the premises or in the vehicle or is carried out by means of a surveillance device. - (c) if the device is not located on the premises or in the vehicle, it is not intrusive surveillance unless the device consistently provides information of the same quality and detail as might be expected to be obtained from a device actually present on the premises or in the vehicle.
+- 3.3.1 Intrusive Surveillance is available only to the Police or other law enforcement agencies.
+Intrusive surveillance is defined as covert surveillance that:- - (a) is carried out in relation to anything taking place on/in any residential premises or in any private vehicle; and - (b) involves the presence of any individual on the premises or in the vehicle or is carried out by means of a surveillance device. - (c) if the device is not located on the premises or in the vehicle, it is not intrusive surveillance unless the device consistently provides information of the same quality and detail as might be expected to be obtained from a device actually present on the premises or in the vehicle.